 Tropical storms can bring heavy rain and wind to our region causing widespread power outages, flooding, and damages to homes and businesses.
 Even though the hurricane and tropical storm season began on June 1, it doesn’t appear to be dying down soon.
 In fact, in September alone, there were five tropical cyclones active at once for only the second time in U.S. hurricane season history.
+Learn how to prepare for a tropical storm for our region.

 While fierce storms can be scary, there are important steps to take to be prepared to stay safe while also minimizing damages to homes and businesses.
 Our team of professional commercial and residential restoration specialists has more than 15 years of experience helping home and business owners after a tropical storm.
 We’ve compiled the most important ways you can prepare for a tropical storm in the mid-Atlantic region.